Yellow fever is caused by specific viruses transmitted by bites from infected mosquitoes.

 Toxic phase symptoms may include:

 You will be asked about your symptoms and medical and travel history.
 A physical exam will be done.
 Blood tests will be needed for diagnosis.
 Antibodies for the virus may be detected in the blood.

 Currently, medications or treatments specifically for yellow fever are not available.
 However, there are treatments that that can be given at a hospital to ease some symptoms of yellow fever.

 It is important to keep the body hydrated.
-Fluids containing electrolytes may be given orally or may be injected through a vein to prevent dehydration.
+Fluids containing electrolytes may be given orally or through an IV to prevent dehydration.

 Medications may be used to reduce fever.